amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/40_add_api/30_client_code.md

 pod install --repo-update
 ```

-After one minutes, you shoud see the below:
+After one minute, you shoud see the below:

 ![Pod update](/images/40-30-appsync-code-1.png)